CartoDB/documentation/app/content/carto3-workspace/overview/getting-started.md

 ![Data Explorer first connection](/img/cloud-native-workspace/data-explorer/data_explorer_create_tileset_custom.png)

+#### Extend your data

+The Data Observatory is a spatial data platform that enables you to augment your data with the latest and greatest in spatial data.
+With a [catalog](https://carto.com/data) of thousands of spatial datasets from public and premium sources that have been vetted by our Data team, the Data Observatory provides a streamlined process to reduce the operational inefficiencies of discovering, licensing and accessing spatial data.

 #### Add data and style your maps

 The CARTO 3 Builder contains many features that guide you through the process of creating a map, changing the styling, and selecting how your data appears.
 Use the following task list as guide for some of the main CARTO 3 Builder features: